Java Server SDK

 ```

-## Statsig Options
+## Statsig options

 You can pass an optional `options` parameter in addition to `sdkKey` during initialization to customize the Statsig client.